-(1) In the Eightmile River (East Haddam and Lyme): There shall be no closed season for fishing downstream of the dam at Mt.
-Archer Road.
-The daily creel limit for any combination of trout is two (2) and the minimum length limit for trout shall be fifteen (15) inches downstream of the dam at Mt.
+(1) In the Eightmile River (East Haddam and Lyme): The daily creel limit for any combination of trout is two (2) and the minimum length limit for trout shall be fifteen (15) inches downstream of the dam at Mt.
 Archer Road.
 Possession of trout less than fifteen (15) inches or possession of more than two (2) trout on such waters or their shores is prohibited.

-(2) In the Farm River (North Branford and East Haven): There shall be no closed season for fishing downstream of the I-95 bridge.
-The daily creel limit for any combination of trout is two (2) and the minimum length for trout shall be fifteen (15) inches downstream of the I-95 bridge.
+(2) In the Farm River (North Branford and East Haven): The daily creel limit for any combination of trout is two (2) and the minimum length for trout shall be fifteen (15) inches downstream of the I-95 bridge.
 Possession of trout less than fifteen (15) inches or possession of more than two (2) trout on such waters or their shores is prohibited.

-(3) In the Hammonasset River (Clinton, Killingworth, and Madison): Except as provided in subsection (c) of this section, downstream of the Hammonasset Dam (at the outlet of Hammonasset Reservoir) to the I-95 bridge the daily creel limit for any combination of trout is two (2) and the minimum length for trout shall be nine (9) inches.
+(3) In the Hammonasset River (Clinton, Killingworth, and Madison): in the following waters during the time period from 6:00 a.m. on the second Saturday in April through the last day in February, inclusive, the daily creel limit for any combination of trout is two (2) and the minimum length for trout shall be nine (9) inches.
 Possession of trout less than nine (9) inches or possession of more than two (2) trout on such waters or their shores is prohibited.
-There shall be no closed season for fishing downstream of the breached dam located approximately 300 feet above River Road.
 The daily creel limit for any combination of trout is two (2) and the minimum length for trout shall be fifteen (15) inches downstream of the breached dam located approximately 300 feet above River Road.
-Possession of trout less than fifteen (15) inches or possession of more than two (2) trout on such waters or their shores is prohibited.
+Possession of trout less than fifteen (15) inches or possession of more than two (2) trout on such waters is prohibited.

-(4) In Latimers Brook (East Lyme): There shall be no closed season for fishing downstream of the I-95 bridge.
-Downstream of the I-95 bridge the daily creel limit for any combination of trout is two (2) and the minimum length for trout shall be fifteen (15) inches.
+(4) In Latimers Brook (East Lyme): Downstream of the I-95 bridge the daily creel limit for any combination of trout is two (2) and the minimum length for trout shall be fifteen (15) inches.
 Possession of trout less than fifteen (15) inches or possession of more than two (2) trout on such waters or their shores is prohibited.